-Mercy Hill is an evangelical, reformed, and missional family of believers and their children who seek to love God by accomplishing our mission in our neighborhoods and towns as a gathered and scattered Christian body.
+Mercy Hill is a family of believers and their children who seek to love God by "helping people thrive in Christ."

 Browse the following links to learn more about what we mean by "reformed."

 - the Solas of the Protestant Reformation are as important today as they were in the 16th century.

 - the Westminster Shorter Catechism, especially what it teaches about justification, sanctification, adoption, and glorification of believers; but also what it teaches about the sacraments and preaching.
 (Wikipedia gives a brief background on the WSC here.)

 - this summary from Acts 29 on their beliefs about what the terms evangelical, missional, and reformed mean to this largely baptistic network of church-planting churches.